 Enjoy the authentic atmosphere at The Bow Bar | Courtesy of The Bow Bar

 Bow Bar is a real treat for Edinburgh drinkers with 230 malt whiskies, eight cask ales and a range of bottled beers on offer.
 The extensive selection is duly complemented by the friendly guidance of the bar staff, on hand to offer suggestions.
 Bow Bar is decked out in a wholly unpretentious, traditional pub style and with its location on Victoria Street, it’s easily placed to soak up the post-work crowds spilling into the Grassmarket.

 The Devil’s Advocate is a former Victorian pumphouse with cosy booths and a dining mezzanine.
-An on-site allotment within the ruined walls adjacent to the bar provides fresh produce for the kitchen making The Devil’s Advocate one of the more environmentally-conscious kitchen bars in the city.
+An on-site allotment within the ruined walls adjacent to the bar provides fresh produce for the kitchen, making The Devil’s Advocate one of the more environmentally conscious kitchen bars in the city.
 The list of drinks includes new wines, whiskies and cocktails which are being expanded upon every week: try the Howitzer – whisky, citric acid, ginger syrup, house blended tea and soda.

-The Jazz Bar is a Manhattan-esque subterranean den with limited seating for 140 people, yet which still manages to feel comfortable and never overcrowded.
+The Jazz Bar is a Manhattan-esque subterranean den with limited seating for 140 people, yet it still manages to feel comfortable and never overcrowded.
 The entry fee is typically £3 – 5 (cash on the door only) with the money going straight to the musicians.
 On any given night, one may find a special arts night, a performance poetry reading or an album launch.
-The drinks menu includes the likes of draft Innis and Gunn lager and some rare Polish vodkas.
+The drinks menu includes the likes of draught Innis and Gunn lager and some rare Polish vodkas.